-The first step after combining the data from run Statistical Package for the Social Sciences, version 22 (SPSS 22).
+The first step after combining the data from the two field test samples was to run Exploratory factor analyses using the Statistical Package for the Social Sciences, version 22 (SPSS 22).
 Principal axis factoring with oblique (promax) rotation (kappa = 4) was used to determine the factor structure of the survey items.
 The unrestricted factor solution converged in eight iterations.
 The scree test suggested a factor structure of 5 factors, which was consistent with the five protective factors; however, many of the items in the Knowledge of Parenting and Child Development (K) factor loaded on other factors.
 A restricted five-factor EFA was then run to verify the structure.
-Specifying the number of factors in an exploratory factor analysis is more confirmatory than exploratory in nature, as is pointed out by Ferrando and "a study Lorenzo-Seva (2000),traditional FA [factor analysis] in which the number of factors and the approximate structure are hypothesized in advance is more confirmatory than exploratory, while a study in which a poor fitting CFA is modified 'ad hoc' is more exploratory than confirmatory" (p.
+Specifying the number of factors in an exploratory factor analysis is more confirmatory than exploratory in nature, as is pointed out by Ferrando and "a study Lorenzo-Seva (2000),using traditional FA [factor analysis] in which the number of factors and the approximate structure are hypothesized in advance is more confirmatory than exploratory, while a study in which a poor fitting CFA is modified 'ad hoc' is more exploratory than confirmatory" (p.
 303).